vibinyama/Krunker-Hacks/README.md

 # Krunker Hacks
 These hacks allow you to get various stuff.
 I hope you enjoy!
 Currently a WIP.
 This is 100% free, without viruses, without any downloading, and can work instantly.

-## Make sure you use NASA theme and have UI scale to 0.1
-You can now use the hacks!

-*if you need help using the hack, DM me on discord at yama#5154*

 ## How to Hack

 1. Go to [krunker.io](https://krunker.io/)